Abtaal2003/deep-dives/tooling/uv-project-lifecycle.md

 Open the command palette (`Ctrl+Shift+P`), run **Python: Select Interpreter**, and choose the entry whose path contains `.venv` — it is usually labeled with the project's folder name and marked "Recommended".

 Once selected, the editor uses that interpreter everywhere: the Run button, the integrated terminal, and any notebook kernel.
-The currently selected interpreter appears in the bottom-right status bar, and clicking it reopens the same picker.
+With a Python file open, the selected interpreter appears in the status bar on the right, and clicking it reopens the same picker.
+With no Python file active the indicator is simply absent, which is not a sign that the selection was lost.

 This is what makes the editor immune to "which Python is it using?" confusion.
 Because the interpreter is named directly per project, terminal aliases and system PATH quirks cannot interfere.